mlhartme/stool/main/documentation.md

 ## Introduction

 Stool is a command line tool that provides a lifecycle for stages: create, build, start, stop, remove.
-A stage is a Tomcat with web applications built from sources or downloaded as artifacts.
+A stage is a Docker Container with web applications, built from sources or downloaded as artifacts.

 ### Quick Tour